Skip to main content

 One client's story, shared with their permission.
 Every dog is different — results depend on the owner's consistency, and no outcome is guaranteed.
 What's consistent is the approach: I teach the human, not just the dog.

-A method built from four decades of Singapore Police K9 training — passed down, tested in the field, and refined in family homes across Singapore.
+A method built from 40+ years of Singapore Police K9 training — passed down, tested in the field, and refined in family homes across Singapore.

-Former Narcotic Detector Dog handler — where a dog's obedience under pressure is a matter of public safety, not a party trick.
+Former Narcotic Detector Dog handler — where a dog's obedience under pressure is a matter of public safety, not a performance.

-My uncle trained Singapore Police K9s for over four decades.
+My uncle trained Singapore Police K9s and their handlers for 40+ years.
 That hands-on knowledge — not a certificate — is the inheritance.

 Send a WhatsApp message.
 Tell me your dog's age and the main issue you're dealing with.
 I'll reply honestly with what I'd do.
 No pitch.